Dandd6541/Cars/README.md

 -Once you click on the details for that specific Make and Model, it will direct you -to a page to write a review and rate it as wel (1-5).<br>
 -If by any chance you need to eidt or delete a review, that function is there and ready as well. <br>
 -Enjoy my Toyota Blog. <br>

+**Next Steps:**
+- Next steps as far as updating this app, is to continue updating the CSS as well as adding functionality as well.
+For the CSS portion, this app will have videos of the Toyota's as well as some history on some of the best Toyota models.
+For the functionality portion the newest Make's and Mode's will be listed in the app with more detailed information on that specific car.